garden-io/garden/docs/reference/template-strings/modules.md

 ### `${template.*}`

-Information about the undefined used when generating the module.
+Information about the template used when generating the config, if applicable.

 | Type     |
 | -------- |